 Nudibranch Series

-Vulvaris marjorieii
+Vulvaris majorieii

-Unlike all other nudibranches Vulvaris marjorieii is not hermaphroditic, but unlike other nudibranches the male nudibranch tears it’s withered genitalia off after insemination, and presents them as a food gift to the female.
-It may be that this is an act of self-defence, as the female of species Vulvaris marjorieii is known to eat it’s offspring, so possibly this act of simpering capitulation is a life saver for the male.
+Unlike all other nudibranches Vulvaris majorieii is not hermaphroditic, but unlike other nudibranches the male nudibranch tears it’s withered genitalia off after insemination, and presents them as a food gift to the female.
+It may be that this is an act of self-defence, as the female of species Vulvaris majorieii is known to eat it’s offspring, so possibly this act of simpering capitulation is a life saver for the male.
 However, the male nudibranch has also been observed slavishly feeding their offspring to the female, so possibly it’s just a cannibalistic species.

-The toxin secreted by Vulvaris marjorieii is dangerously venomous to humans.
+The toxin secreted by Vulvaris majorieii is dangerously venomous to humans.
 Do not be tempted to lick this nudibranch, no matter how appetising it may look!
 Short term exposure to it is likely to result in feelings of superiority, grandiosity, and even delusion, but long term exposure will just leave you weak and incapacitated, a victim of hubris.

 If you need to lick something poisonous, you’d be better off slurping on a cane toad than this malignant marine mollusc.